KaiiYoung/CSC690-Final-Project/README.md

 - Basic quiz questions for the user to study with

 Sadly I was unable to implement the nice to have features or the audio quiz features due to time constraint.
+In order to run the project, please use the workspace file and not the xCode file.